Cerumen (Earwax) Management & Interprofessional Collaboration

 Learning or behavioral concerns

-Additional indications may include sudden hearing changes, persistent ear pressure, difficulty hearing in noise, telephone communication difficulties, academic concerns, dizziness or imbalance, tinnitus, hyperacusis, misophonia, recurrent ear infections, or tympanic membrane pathology.
+Additional indications may include sudden hearing changes, persistent ear pressure, head injuries, ear trauma, damage to eardrum, swimmer's ear, difficulty hearing in noise, telephone communication difficulties, academic concerns, dizziness or imbalance, tinnitus, hyperacusis, misophonia, phonophobia, recurrent ear infections, or tympanic membrane pathology.

 Sudden hearing loss requires prompt diagnostic evaluation.
 Early hearing assessment plays an important role in identifying patients who may require immediate medical treatment or ENT referral.
-Doctors of Hearing, Incprovidesrapid-access diagnostic hearing testingfor patientsexperiencing sudden hearing changes.
+Doctors of Hearing, provides rapid access diagnostic hearing testing for patients experiencing sudden hearing changes.
 We work collaboratively with physicians, hospitals, and urgent care clinics to help ensure patients receive timely hearing evaluations and appropriate follow-up care.

 Sudden hearing loss may occur within hours or over a period of up to three days and can sometimes be mistaken for earwax, congestion, or middle ear pressure.
 However, in some cases, it may represent sudden sensorineural hearing loss (SSNHL), which often requires urgent medical evaluation and treatment.
 Prompt audiologic testing can help determine: